AdaCore/gnatstudio/docs/users_guide/debugging.rst

 *Lines with code*

-  In this area, blue dots are shown next to lines for which the debugger has debug information.
-These are lines that have been compiled with debug information and for which the compiler has generated some code.
-If you try to set a breakpoint on a non dotted line, GPS will send the breakpoint command to the underlying debugger, and usually (e.g in the case of `gdb`) results in setting a breakpoint at the closest location to the file and line you specified.
+  Blue dots are shown next to lines for which the debugger has debug information, i.e., lines that have been compiled with debug information and for which the compiler has generated some code.
+If you try to set a breakpoint on lines not so marked, GPS send the breakpoint command to the underlying debugger, which usually (e.g in the case of `gdb`) results in setting a breakpoint at the closest location to the file and line you specified.

 *Current line executed*

-  This is a green arrow showing the line about to be executed.
+  A green arrow showing the line about to be executed.

 *Lines with breakpoints*
   .. index:: breakpoint

-  For lines where breakpoints have been set, a red mark is displayed on top of the blue dot for the line.
-Add or delete breakpoints by clicking on this area (the first click will set a breakpoint, the second click will remove it).
+  A red mark is displayed on top of the blue dot on lines where breakpoints have been set.
+Add or delete breakpoints by clicking on this area (the first click sets a breakpoint, the second click removes it).

 .. image:: tooltips.jpg

 .. index:: syntax highlighting
 .. index:: tooltip

-The second area in the source window is a text window on the right that displays the source files, with syntax highlighting.
+The second area in the source editor is a text window on the right that displays the source files, with syntax highlighting.
 If you hold the pointer over a variable, GPS displays a tooltip showing the value of that variable.
 Disable these automatic tooltips using the preferences menu.

-See :ref:`Preferences Dialog <preferences_dialog>`.
+(See :ref:`Preferences Dialog <preferences_dialog>`.)

-When the debugger is active, the contextual menu of the source window contains a sub menu called :menuselection:`Debug` providing the entries below.

-These entries are dynamic and apply to the entity found under the pointer when the menu is displayed (depending on the current language).
-In addition, you have made a selection in the source window, the text of the selection will be used instead.
-This allows you to display more complex expressions easily (for example, you can add comments to your code with the complex expressions you want to be able to display in the debugger).
+When the debugger is active, the contextual menu of the source window contains a submenu called :menuselection:`Debug` providing the entries below.
+These entries are dynamic and apply to the entity under the pointer (depending on the current language).
+In addition, if you've made a selection in the editor, the text of the selection is used instead.
+This allows you to easily display complex expressions (for example, you can add comments to your code with expressions you want to display in the debugger).

 :menuselection:`Debug --> Print *selection*`

   Prints the selection (or by default the name under the pointer) in the debugger console.

 :menuselection:`Debug --> Display *selection*`

-  Displays the selection (or by default the name under the pointer) in the data window.
+  Displays the selection (or by default the name under the pointer) in the data browser.
 GPS automatically refreshes this value each time the process state changes (e.g after a step or a next command).
-To freeze the display in the canvas, either click on the corresponding icon in the data window, or use the contextual menu for the specific item (see :ref:`The_Data_Window` for more information).
+To freeze the display, click on the corresponding icon in the browser or use the contextual menu for that item (see :ref:`The_Data_Browser`).

 :menuselection:`Debug --> Print *selection*.all`

   Dereferences the selection (or by default the name under the pointer) and prints the value in the debugger console.

 :menuselection:`Display *selection*.all`

-  Dereferences the selection (or by default the name under the pointer) and displays the value in the data window.
+  Dereferences the selection (or by default the name under the pointer) and displays the value in the data browser.

-:menuselection:`View memory at address of *selection*` Brings up the memory view dialog and explores memory at the address of the selection.
+:menuselection:`View memory at address of *selection*`

+  Brings up the memory view dialog and explores memory at the address of the selection.

 :menuselection:`Set Breakpoint on Line *xx*`

   Sets a breakpoint on the line under the pointer.

 :menuselection:`Set Breakpoint on *selection*`

   Sets a breakpoint at the beginning of the subprogram named *selection*

 :menuselection:`Continue Until Line *xx*`

   Continues execution (the program must have been started previously) until it reaches the specified line.

 :menuselection:`Show Current Location`

   Jumps to the current line of execution.
 This is particularly useful after navigating through your source code.

 .. _The_Assembly_Window:

 The Assembly Window
 ===================

-It is sometimes convenient to look at the assembly code for the subprogram or source line you are currently debugging.
+It's sometimes convenient to look at the assembly code for the subprogram or source line you're currently debugging.

 .. index:: menu; debug --> data --> assembly

-Open the assembly window by using the menu :menuselection:`Debug --> Data --> Assembly`.
+Open the assembly window by using the :menuselection:`Debug --> Data --> Assembly` menu.

 .. image:: assembly.jpg

-The current assembly instruction is highlighted on the left with a green arrow.
-The instructions corresponding to the current source line are highlighted in red by default.
-This allows you to easily see where the program counter will point to after you press the :guilabel:`Next` button on the tool bar.
+The current assembler instruction is highlighted on the left with a green arrow.
+The instructions corresponding to the current source line are highlighted (by default in red).
+This allows you to easily see where the program counter will point after you press the :guilabel:`Next` button on the tool bar.

-Move to the next assembly instruction using the :guilabel:`Nexti` (next instruction) button in the tool bar.
-If you choose "Stepi" instead (step instruction), this it will step into any subprogram being called by that instruction.
+Move to the next assembler instruction using the :guilabel:`Nexti` (next instruction) button in the tool bar.
+If you choose "Stepi" instead (step instruction), it steps into any subprogram being called by that instruction.

-For efficiency purposes, GPS only display a small part of the assembly code around the current instruction.
-Specify how many instructions are displayed by default in the :ref:`Preferences Dialog <preferences_dialog>`.
-Display the instructions immediately preceding or following the currently displayed instructions by pressing one of the :kbd:`Page up` or :kbd:`Page down` keys or by using the contextual menu in the assembly window.
+For efficiency purposes, GPS only displays a small part of the assembly code around the current instruction.
+Specify how many instructions are displayed in the :ref:`Preferences Dialog <preferences_dialog>`.
+Display the instructions immediately preceding or following the currently displayed instructions by pressing one of the :kbd:`Page up` or :kbd:`Page down` keys or using the contextual menu in the assembly window.

 .. index:: menu; debug --> data --> display registers

 A convenient complement when debugging at the assembly level is the ability to display the contents of machine registers.
-When the debugger supports it (as `gdb` does), select the :menuselection:`Debug --> Data --> Display Registers` menu to get an item in the canvas that shows the current contents of each machine register and that's updated every time one of them changes.
+When the debugger supports it (as `gdb` does), select the :menuselection:`Debug --> Data --> Display Registers` menu to get an item in the data browswer that shows the current contents of each machine register and that's updated every time one of them changes.

 .. index:: menu; debug --> Data --> display any expression

 You might also choose to look at a single register.
-With `gdb`, select the :menuselection:`Debug --> Data --> Display Any Expression`, entering something like::
+With `gdb`, select the :menuselection:`Debug --> Data --> Display Any Expression` menu, entering something like::

   output /x $eax

-in the field, and selecting the toggle button :guilabel:`Expression is a subprogram call`.
-This creates a new canvas item that is refreshed every time the value of the register (in this case `eax`) changes.
+in the field and selecting the toggle button :guilabel:`Expression is a subprogram call`.
+This creates a new browser item that's refreshed every time the value of the register (in this case `eax`) changes.

 .. index:: debugger console